I get asked how I would go about finding clients to pitch a lot.

 With my near decade long career as a financial advisor, personal finance was a natural niche choice for me when I started writing.
 It also tends to be a rather lucrative niche, so even though the pieces aren’t always super enjoyable to research and write about, it’s still something I do a fair amount of.

-But as a Psychology grad, I do find behavioural finance really interesting.
+But as a Psychology grad, I do find behavioral finance really interesting.
 So I try to find companies that fit that profile more often than not.
 That way I can both enjoy what I’m writing about and pay the bills.
 Win/win.

 Startups tend to have three really important things in common: